 Addendum with Sam Hogan

 35:59 Emily: Welcome to the addendum to the Courtney Beringer episode.
 Thanks for sticking around.
-I have with me Sam Hogan, who is a mortgage originator with Prime Lending.
+I have with me Sam Hogan, who is a mortgage originator with Prime Lending (Note: Sam now works at Movement Mortgage).
 He is an advertiser with Personal Finance for PhDs and my brother.
 And Sam has been on the podcast multiple times before.
 The chief episodes to listen to are season eight, episode four, where we discussed house hacking in great detail.
 So if you like the strategy that Courtney used, check that one out.
 There’s also season five, episode 17, where we specifically discussed qualifying for a mortgage with fellowship income.
 Although there have been updates since then.
 So if you want some updates, I actually have some on my YouTube channel from some previous Q&As that we did with Sam.
 So Personal Finance for PhDs is the name of my YouTube channel.
 Anyway, long-winded intro, Sam, please reintroduce yourself to the audience.

 Sam Hogan’s Contact Info